 In addition, back in 2009, James established a group insurance policy with his bank’s recommended insurer to pay out his car loan in the event of his death or inability to work.
 We lodged a claim on James’s behalf with the insurer, which was denied because the disablement was a ‘pre-existing condition’ (from his kidney transplant in 2001).
 Essentially James had been sold an insurance product that would not pay based on his medical history, but he was unaware of this exclusion.
 After much escalation and back and forth, as well as the involvement of the Financial Ombudsman Service, it was found that there was nothing that could be done due to the terms of the insurance contract.
 However, due to the involvement of the external parties, a goodwill gesture was made to James, being a return of all of the premiums he had paid over time as well as a reduction to the outstanding loan amount owing, bringing his total bill to be paid to the bank in the vicinity of $16,000.
 Still, a big payment for James and Melinda to foot, given they thought their insurance policy would cover them for this exact event.

 As an alternative, comprehensive insurers will request full medical underwriting up-front.
 This might mean paying a little more for premiums, but you pay for the peace of mind that at claim time, you know what you will be in receipt of based on your own personal history.
 In addition, the policies are often far more comprehensive, providing a range of benefits unavailable through group life insurance.
-For more information on this type of cover, feel free to contact our office and arrange a time to discuss.
+For more information on this type of cover, feel free to contact our financial advisers and arrange a time to discuss.

 Teneale Laister AFP® BCom(Fin,FP,Mgt) ADFS(FP), is a representative of Alman Partners Pty Ltd, Australian Financial Services Licence No: 222107.